nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

    * For Coiote bootstrap server - ``coaps://eu.iot.avsystem.cloud:5694``
 #.
 Set :kconfig:option:`CONFIG_LWM2M_RD_CLIENT_SUPPORT_BOOTSTRAP` if bootstrap is used.
 #.
 Set :ref:`CONFIG_APP_LWM2M_PSK <CONFIG_APP_LWM2M_PSK>` to the hexadecimal representation of the PSK used when registering the device with the server.

+See the :ref:`lwm2m_configuration_files` section for overlays that set the mentioned options.

 .. _notifications_setup_lwm2m: